darrenldl/docfd/README.md

     - `x`
 - Exit Docfd
     - `Esc`, `Ctrl+C` or `Ctrl+Q`
-- Print selected search result to stderr
+- Enter print mode to print items to stderr
     - `p`
-- Print path of selected document to stderr
-    - `Shift`+`P`

 Search mode
 - Search field is active in this mode